indexeddbshim/IndexedDBShim/README.md

 Or better yet, [send us a fix](https://github.com/axemclion/IndexedDBShim/pulls)!
 Please make sure someone else hasn't already reported the same bug though.

+Here is a summary of known issues:

+1. `IDBCursor.update` should delete then insert rather than update
+2. Event bubbling and `preventDefault`
+3. Support rollbacks (if possible)
+4. `close` and `blocked` event support (reconcile with existing `versionchange`)
-1. `eval` is currently in use (in `src/Sca.js`)
+5. `eval` is currently in use (in `src/Sca.js`)
-2. Binary/ArrayBuffer/Views on buffers (TypedArray or DataView) support
+6. Add new Binary/ArrayBuffer/Views on buffers (TypedArray or DataView) support
-3. `IDBCursor.update` should delete then insert rather than update
-4. Certain more recent APIs are missing: `IDBCursor.continuePrimaryKey`, `IDBIndex` (`getAll`, `getAllKeys`), `IDBObjectStore` (`getAll`, `getAllKeys`, `getKey`).
+7. Certain more recent APIs are missing: `IDBCursor.continuePrimaryKey`, `IDBIndex` (`getAll`, `getAllKeys`), `IDBObjectStore` (`getAll`, `getAllKeys`, `getKey`).
-5. `close` and `blocked` event support (reconcile with existing `versionchange`)
-6. Event bubbling and `preventDefault`
-7. Rollbacks (if possible)

 There are a few bugs that are outside of our power to fix.
 Namely: